Krillh/Airzlinshire/Organizations/The Royal Order of the Monus Tome Monks.md

 The Order is comprised of monks and their purpose is to make [[Tomes]] for the [[Monus Kingdom]].
 Monus' power comes from the making of tomes, and being the only kingdom that can make them.
 The process of fabricating tomes is a heavily guarded secret by the Order.
 Tomes are an extremely [[Monus Kingdom#Exports|important industry]] for Monus.
 ### Monk Training
 > [!NOTE]
 > All ages are adjusted to their equivalent in human terms.
 It is their developmental age.
-Different peoples will have different maturity curves (rates)
+Different peoples will have different maturity curves (rates).

-Tome Monks are trained from a young age.
-They usually start around 12 years old.
+Tome Monks are trained from a young age, they usually start around 12 years old.
 They